RLOpenCatalyst/automationlibrary/app_data_handler/README.md

 =========================
 It is used to POST the application data to catalyst App deploy API.

-e.g.
-This cookbook makes your favorite breakfast sandwich.

 Requirements
 ------------

 Platforms:
  Ubuntu 14.04 and later
  centos 7
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
-#### packages
-- `toaster` - app_data_handler needs toaster to brown your bagel.

 Attributes
 ----------